-1 A BILL for an Act to provide an appropriation for defraying the expenses of the various divisions 2 under the supervision of the director of the office of management and budget; to provide for 3 various transfers and financial transactions; to provide exemptions from section 54-44.1-11 of 4 the North Dakota Century Code; to create and enact a new section to chapter 15-10, a new 5 subsection to section 53-06.2-04, and a new section to chapter 54-59 of the North Dakota 6 Century Code, relating to contracts for the provision of meals by institutions of higher 7 education, the duties of the racing commission, and required information technology services 8 from the information technology department; to create and enact section 18 of House Bill 9 No. 1414, section 9 of House Bill No. 1012, section 16 of House Bill No. 1015, and section 2 of 10 Senate Bill No. 2176 as approved by the fifty-eighth legislative assembly, relating to reporting 11 disease outbreaks and quarantine of individuals and declaring that Act an emergency measure 12 to the speed limit on paved two-lane county and township highways and declaring that Act an 13 emergency measure, to the partnership in assisting community expansion fund, the agriculture 14 partnership in assisting community expansion fund, and the beginning farmer loan fund and 15 declaring that Act an emergency measure, and to participation by retired political subdivision 16 employees in the uniform group insurance program and declaring that Act an emergency 17 measure; to amend and reenact sections 15-52-03, 15.1-31-07, 26.1-21-09, 34-06-04.1, 18 54-35-18, 54-35-18.1, and 54-35-18.2, subsection 2 of section 54-44.1-06, section 54-44.1-12, 19 the new section to chapter 55-02 as created by section 2 of Senate Bill No. 2249 as approved 20 by the fifty-eighth legislative assembly, and section 57-51.1-07.2 of the North Dakota Century 21 Code, relating to tuition apportionment payments, the membership of the medical center 22 advisory council, the reserve amount in the bonding fund, overtime or work-period claims, the 23 expiration date and membership of the electric industry competition committee, preparation of 24 budget data, budget allotments, the powers of the state historical board, and payments into the 25 permanent oil tax trust fund; to provide statements of legislative intent; to require reports to the

-- 1 legislative assembly; to provide an exception to section 54-44.1-06 of the North Dakota Century - 2 Code, relating to the preparation of certain appropriation bills; to provide for reports to the - 3 budget section; to provide for a legislative council study; to provide for additional lodging - 4 reimbursement for members of the legislative assembly; to provide for state employee - 5 reductions and compensation pools; to provide for the transfer of state agency information - 6 technology positions; to provide an appropriation; to provide for a tax amnesty program; to - 7 provide an expiration date; and to declare an emergency.
+- Page 1, line 4, after the semicolon insert "to create and enact a new section to chapter 15-10, a new subsection to section 53-06.2-04, and a new section to chapter 54-59 of the North Dakota Century Code, relating to contracts for the provision of meals by institutions of higher education, the duties of the racing commission, and required information technology services from the information technology department; to create and enact section 18 of House Bill No. 1414, section 9 of House Bill No. 1012, section 16 of House Bill No. 1015, and section 2 of Senate Bill No. 2176 as approved by the fifty-eighth legislative assembly, relating to reporting disease outbreaks and quarantine of individuals and declaring that Act an emergency measure, to the speed limit on paved two-lane county and township highways and declaring that Act an emergency measure, to the partnership in assisting community expansion fund, the agriculture partnership in assisting community expansion fund, and the beginning farmer loan fund and declaring that Act an emergency measure, and to participation by retired political subdivision employees in the uniform group insurance program and declaring that Act an emergency measure;" and after "reenact" insert "sections 15-52-03, 15.1-31-07, 26.1-21-09, 34-06-04.1, 54-35-18, 54-35-18.1, and 54-35-18.2, subsection 2 of section 54-44.1-06, section 54-44.1-12, the new section to chapter 55-02 as created by section 2 of Senate Bill No. 2249 as approved by the fifty-eighth legislative assembly, and" - Page 1, line 5, replace "suspending" with "tuition apportionment payments, the membership of the medical center advisory council, the reserve amount in the bonding fund, overtime or work-period claims, the expiration date and membership of the electric industry competition committee, preparation of budget data, budget allotments, the powers of the state historical board, and" - Page 1, line 6, remove "to prohibit the payment of bonuses or temporary salary" - Page 1, line 7, remove "adjustments for extra working hours because of the legislative session;" and replace "a statement" with "statements" - Page 1, line 8, after "intent" insert "; to require reports to the legislative assembly; to provide an exception to section 54-44.1-06 of the North Dakota Century Code, relating to the preparation of certain appropriation bills; to provide for reports to the budget section; to provide for a legislative council study; to provide for additional lodging reimbursement for members of the legislative assembly; to provide for state employee reductions and compensation pools; to provide for the transfer of state agency information technology positions; to provide an appropriation; to provide for a tax amnesty program;", remove "and", and after "date" insert "; and to declare an emergency"